Ajayshady/Pandit_Vijay_Astrology-/Pandit_Vijay.md

 ### about the adi and other months details when to change house when not to chan house, specially adi month important and in adi maonth what pooja should we do
 * [Refer Here](https://www.youtube.com/watch?v=QhaDJ2t5tuw)

-### this is important about which nakshatram is kubera should tel pandi
+### this is important about which nakshatram is kubera should to temple
 * [Refer Here](https://www.youtube.com/watch?v=wWU48ICodsU)
+* for Pooradam nakshatram kubera is covai thandu mariyamman
+* for Krittika nakshatram kubera is thiruthani murugan
+* for avitam nakshatram kubera is kerala mirdhangagai shaileshwari temple
+* for ashwini nakshatram kubera is kuthunur saraswathi kumbokonam
+* bharani nakshatram kubera is melmalainur angala parameshwari
+* Rohini nakshatram kubera is guruvairu kannan/krishnan
+* Mrigashirsha nakshatram kubera is kolumangudi guru
+* Thiruvathirai nakshatram kubera is chidabaram natraj koil
+* poonarpoosam nakshatram kubera is thriuviligodi ramar
+* poosam nakshatram kubera is vadalur vallar should eat annadhanam at kovil in abjith ankshatram

 ### about thiruchandru kovil should go or not and mokambikamma temple
 * [Refer Here](https://www.youtube.com/watch?v=LQKDvd5v29U)